cookedpotato663/Cookedpotato663/README.md

 - 👋 Hi, I’m @Cookedpotato663
  very much a newbie to coding
-- 👀 I’m interested in full stack web dev
+- 👀 I’m interested in game engines
-- 🌱 I’m currently learning java, C#, javascript and sql
+- 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on (dont know yet)
 - 📫 How to reach me on cookedpotato663@gmail.com